cheecheeo/resume/cv.md

     Graduate Research Assistant: [ITS Lab](http://its.pdx.edu/), January 2008 -- August 2009

-    - As a graduate research assistant, I classiffied and discovered data gaps, automated daily discovery of erroneous readings, and began work on a time dependent view of overall transit system health.
+    - As a graduate research assistant, I classified and discovered data gaps, automated daily discovery of erroneous readings, and began work on a time dependent view of overall transit system health.
 I primarily used PHP, SQL, and Haskell to discover and present the information.
-    - Co-authored and presented Transit Performance Measurement and Arterial Travel Time Estimation Using Archived AVL Data
+    - Co-authored and presented Transit Performance Measurement and Arterial Travel Time Estimation Using Archived AVL Data.
-    - Managed several database tables with millions of records
+    - Managed several database tables with millions of records.

 * **Portland State University, Department of Computer Science** (Portland, Oregon)